Skip to main content

 • Color palette constants

-Understanding these types helps you configure recording quality, customize camera behavior, and build custom UI.
+Understanding these types helps you configure recording quality, customize camera behavior, build custom UI, and inspect audio system state.

 When to Use This